Honors & Awards

 Akinmoladun was ranked as one of the top 30 tight ends in the nation and among the top 15 players in Missouri according to both Rivals.com and 247 Sports.
 Akinmoladun was also one of the top rebounders for the Grandview basketball team.
 Akinmoladun only visited Nebraska after his commitment, but also had offers from Illinois, Iowa, Kansas, Kansas State and Northern Illinois.

 Akinmoladun was born on Feb.
 11, 1996, and is the son of Sherryee Akinmoladun.
-He is majoring in psychology and is a two-time member of the Nebraska Scholar-Athlete Honor Roll.
+He completed his degree work in psychology in May and is a three-time member of the Nebraska Scholar-Athlete Honor Roll.